codeformilwaukee/codeformilwaukee.github.io/index.md

 <div class="usa-grid">
     <div class="usa-width-three-fourths usa-section">
         <div style="background-color:#FFAF00">
-          <h2 style="color:#23235A;"> ANOUNCEMENT: We will be hosting a National Day of Civic Hacking Event September 21st, 2019</h2>
+          <h2 style="color:#23235A;"> ANNOUNCEMENT: We will be hosting a National Day of Civic Hacking Event September 21st, 2019</h2>
           <h3 style="color:gray">From 10am to 6pm at UWM School of Arichitecture and Urban Planning</h3>
           <a target="_blank" href="https://www.meetup.com/Code-for-Milwaukee/events/264066401/" class="usa-button" style = "background-color:#00A8E9;">RSVP for NCDOH »</a>
         </div>